ShakuriAvi/GoalMeet/README.md

 <img src="https://user-images.githubusercontent.com/65177459/108539573-d8c99200-72e8-11eb-9932-6cc84b7815bb.jpg" width="550">

-The player selects the team he wants to join and then sends her a message or a request to join.
+* The player selects the team he wants to join and then sends her a message or a request to join.

 <img src="https://user-images.githubusercontent.com/65177459/108539339-8c7e5200-72e8-11eb-821a-e60695c94abf.jpg" width="550">

-The player chats with the team manager, to check if the team is interested in another player and see if the team is suitable for him.
+* The player chats with the team manager, to check if the team is interested in another player and see if the team is suitable for him.

 <img src="https://user-images.githubusercontent.com/65177459/108539659-f696f700-72e8-11eb-8ec4-1f27857b85c1.jpg" width="550">

-The team manager decides whether to approve the request or not.
+* The team manager decides whether to approve the request or not.
 The player is updated according to the decision of the team manager.
   If the team manager decided to approve it, the next time the player clicks on the "My Team" option the new team with player privileges will appear.

 <img src="https://user-images.githubusercontent.com/65177459/108545701-cce1ce00-72f0-11eb-8e65-b320818c9a35.jpg" width="550">

-# Clicking on the CreateTeam.
+# Clicking on the CreateTeam

+Allows the user to open a new team and add players to schedule meetings with other teams, select the team name, description and logo.
+The logo will be chosen with the help of Recycle View.

 <img src="https://user-images.githubusercontent.com/65177459/108539874-36f67500-72e9-11eb-9349-ec9973f0de00.jpg" width="550">

-# Clicking on the chat.
+# Clicking on the chat
 Displays all the people the user has talked to and their status (online or offline).

 <img src="https://user-images.githubusercontent.com/65177459/108538845-e7fc1000-72e7-11eb-8da1-ebd759d89e71.jpg" width="550">

-# Clicking on the Players.
+# Clicking on the Players
 Displays all registered users in the application and their details.

 <img src="https://user-images.githubusercontent.com/65177459/108539191-56d96900-72e8-11eb-9457-86bd0e418471.jpg" width="550">